octanner/ios-team/swift-style-guide.md

 * `titleAttributedString`: A title, already formatted for display. _`AttributedString` hints that this value is not just a vanilla title, and adding it could be a reasonable choice depending on context._
 * `now`: _No further clarification is needed._
 * `lastModifiedDate`: Simply `lastModified` can be ambiguous; depending on context, one could reasonably assume it is one of a few different types.
-* `URL` vs. `URLString`: In situations when a value can reasonably be represented by different classes, it is often useful to disambiguate in the variable’s name.
+* `url` vs. `urlString`: In situations when a value can reasonably be represented by different classes, it is often useful to disambiguate in the variable’s name.
 * `releaseDateString`: Another example where a value could be represented by another class, and the name can help disambiguate.

 Single letter variable names should be avoided except as simple counter variables in loops.